ntniaputri/Maven_Roasters_Analytics_Project/README.md

 ## 💡 Recommendations 💡

-### Immediate Impact:
+### 🟢 Immediate Impact:
-* **February Sales Dip:** Conduct a thorough "February Dip Analysis" involving sales data review, staff interviews, and potentially customer surveys to identify the key reasons for the significant decline.
+- **February Sales Dip:** Conduct a thorough "February Dip Analysis" involving sales data review, staff interviews, and potentially customer surveys to identify the key reasons for the significant decline.
 Use these findings to inform a targeted strategy for future Februaries.
-* **Increase ATV:** Implement "Pair & Size Up" prompts at checkout and offer "Value Combos”.
+- **Increase ATV:** Implement "Pair & Size Up" prompts at checkout and offer "Value Combos”.
+- **Leverage Monday Peaks (Lower Manhattan):** Launch a "Monday Kickstart" deal to capitalize on strong early-week traffic.

-### Mid-Term Strategies:
+### 🟡 Mid-Term Strategies:
-* **Lower Manhattan Evenings:** Introduce an "After-Work Perk" (5-7 PM) and optimize evening staffing.
+- **Lower Manhattan Evenings:** Introduce an "After-Work Perk" (5–7 PM) and optimize evening staffing.
-* **Afternoon Sales:** Launch an "Afternoon Boost" (2-4 PM) and offer loyalty points for afternoon purchases.
+- **Afternoon Sales:** Launch an "Afternoon Boost" (2–4 PM) and offer loyalty points for afternoon purchases.
+- **Product Focus Realignment:** Re-evaluate and enhance core coffee offerings while bundling them with high-performing non-coffee items to reinforce brand identity and boost individual coffee product sales.
+- **Astoria Midweek Offer:** Introduce a "Midweek Treat" on Wednesdays to build on Astoria's weekday strength.
+- **Hell’s Kitchen PM Surge:** Extend staffing and promote light snacks or drinks from 3–5 PM to ride the late-day momentum.

-### Long-Term Review:
+### 🔵 Long-Term Review:
-* **Underperforming "Other" Category:** Survey customers, discontinue bottom SKUs, and test remaining items with a "Small Batch Spotlight."
+- **Underperforming "Other" Category:** Survey customers, discontinue bottom SKUs, and test remaining items with a "Small Batch Spotlight."